MikeR94/CI-Project-Portfolio-5/README.md

 - [react-router-dom](https://www.npmjs.com/package/react-router-dom) - Library for routing in single-page applications.
 - [react-scripts](https://www.npmjs.com/package/react-scripts) - Scripts for creating and building React projects with Create React App.
 - [web-vitals](https://web.dev/vitals/) - Library for measuring web performance metrics.

+## Other Tools

+- [a11y](https://color.a11y.com/Contrast/) - Used to test the contrast and accessibility.
+- [Favicon](https://favicon.io/) - Used to create the favicon.
+- [Compressor](https://compressor.io/) - Used to compress the images.
+- [VSCode](https://code.visualstudio.com/) - Used to create and edit the website.
+- [GitHub](https://github.com/) - Used to host and deploy the website as well as manage the project.
+- [GitBash](<https://en.wikipedia.org/wiki/Bash_(Unix_shell)>) - Terminal used to push changes to the GitHub repository.
+- [removebg](https://www.remove.bg/) - Used to remove background images.
+- [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to test responsiveness and debug.
+- [Responsive Design Checker](https://www.responsivedesignchecker.com/) - Used to test responsiveness.
+- [Figma](https://www.figma.com/) - Used to create mock-up designs.
+- [Heroku](https://dashboard.heroku.com) - Used to deploy the website
+- [HTML Validation](https://validator.w3.org/) - Used to validate HTML code
+- [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code
+- [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code
+- [Microsoft Paint](https://en.wikipedia.org/wiki/Microsoft_Paint) - Used to create/edit images for the website

 [Back to top](#contents)